JRR3/toomanycells/README.md

 tmc_obj.run_spectral_clustering(
    similarity_function="cosine_sparse")
 ```
-By default we use the Halko-Martinsson-Tropp algorithm
+By default we use the ARPACK library (written in Fortran)
 to compute the truncated singular value decomposition.
-However, the ARPACK library (written in Fortran)
+The Halko-Martinsson-Tropp algorithm
 is also available.
+However, this one is not deterministic.
 ```
 tmc_obj.run_spectral_clustering(
    similarity_function="cosine_sparse",